Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 The tape also must be carefully examined for visible imperfections and old or bad splices.
 These imperfections must be corrected before moving on to the actual dehydration process, which is accomplished using a proprietary system developed by DDS Enterprises.
 This dehydration process ensures that the tape will be playable without shedding, so the transfer from analog to digital produces minimum loss of the original source material.
 It cannot be emphasized enough how important these steps are to the accurate archival process.
 The overriding goal is to make an exact digital copy of the original, preserving all the information stored on the tape.

-Step 4: Transferring Audio From Analog To Digital
+Step 4: Transferring Audio or Video From Analog To Digital

 Before attempting any playback, all equipment must be mechanically sound and operating at peak performance.
 Tape recorders must be aligned and demagnetized; motor bearings should not be noisy; pinch rollers must not be hard and cracked.
 Heads and tape paths must be adjusted to the configurations of the individual tapes and any original encoding devices such as Dolby or DBX must be properly calibrated.